 Deutsche Hypo's corporate bodies are the Board of Managing Directors and the Supervisory Board.

 The Board of Managing Directors is responsible for the Bank's management.
 It also represents the company in and out of court.
-Between 1 January 2016 and 31 March 2017, the Deutsche Hypo Board of Managing Directors consisted of the following members:
+The Board of Managing Directors of Deutsche Hypo consists of the following members: